ksator/netbox_automation/README.md

 The steps are:
 - Install Netbox.
-   - This repository doesnt install Netbox.
+   - This repository doesn’t install Netbox.
 You still need to install Netbox yourself.
 - Install the requirements to use the python scripts hosted in this repository
 - Clone this repository
 - Edit the file [**variables.yml**](variables.yml) to indicate what you want to configure on Netbox
 - To configure Netbox, execute the script [**configure_netbox.py**](configure_netbox.py).
-   - It uses the variables defined in the file [**variables.yml**](variables.yml) and configure Netbox
+   - It uses the variables defined in the file [**variables.yml**](variables.yml) and configures Netbox
 - To generate an Ansible inventory file from Netbox API, execute the script [**ansible_dynamic_inventory.py**](ansible_dynamic_inventory.py)
 - To generate yaml files for jinja templates and ansible playbooks from Netbox API, execute the script [**generate_vars_for_jinja_from_netbox.py**](generate_vars_for_jinja_from_netbox.py)
 - To delete Netbox configuration, execute the script [**delete_netbox_configuration.py**](delete_netbox_configuration.py)